Florida Highway Patrol: Florida Highway Patrol Auxiliary

 The Florida Highway Patrol is authorized by Florida law to have an Auxiliary force.
 The Auxiliary personnel are volunteers who dedicate a minimum number of hours on a part-time, but regularly recurring basis to supplement the Florida Highway Patrol in its legislated duties.
 The maximum number of auxiliary personnel is limited by law.
 Auxiliary personnel receive no individual wages, health or insurance benefits, and may not work as auxiliary troopers for compensation (e.g. off duty employment).

 Just as with any Florida law enforcement officer, auxiliary personnel who wish to be considered for a traditional Auxiliary trooper position must meet minimum statutory qualification criteria.
 Additionally, auxiliary members must successfully meet other requirements including submitting a State of Florida application and fingerprints, undergoing a background investigation, passing mandated Florida Department of Law Enforcement (FDLE) and agency law enforcement training requirements.
 Once certified, Auxiliary troopers are Florida certified auxiliary law enforcement officers.
 State law provides that while serving under the supervision and direction of a full-time trooper, auxiliary troopers have the power to bear arms and make arrests.
 The supervision and direction of a full-time trooper may come in the form being present at the scene or in radio contact with the auxiliary trooper.
 Auxiliary troopers wear agency issued sidearms, and similar but slightly distinctive uniforms.

 The Auxiliary is overseen by a high ranking full-time command staff member of the Florida Highway Patrol who acts as the auxiliary coordinator.
 Throughout the state, each auxiliary unit is supervised by a full-time member who comes under the purview of the troop commander within each troop.

 Auxiliary duties include: patrolling the highways of the state, assisting motorists, participating in vehicle equipment and license checkpoints, operating the mobile Breath Alcohol Testing (BAT) Unit, and participating in specialized events or details relevant to traffic related matter.

+Troop Surgeon Program

+The Florida Highway Patrol's Troop Surgeon Program supports the health and safety of state troopers.
+A rigorous vetting process is employed to assure that only the highest caliber of medical professionals are appointed to the position.